how many american citizens don't have id how many american citizens don't have id

 Federal and state governments have launched programs to help citizens obtain IDs.
 The Municipal ID Programs in cities like New York and Los Angeles provide free or low-cost identification to residents, including undocumented immigrants.
 These IDs often gain acceptance for access to city services and various facilities.

-The Real ID Act, effective since 2021, seeks to standardize ID requirements across states.
+The Real ID Act, effective in 2021, seeks to standardize ID requirements across states.
 Despite its primary focus on security, the Act aids in uniformity, making it easier for citizens to understand the ID they require and how to obtain it.
 The Department of Homeland Security provides detailed guidelines to help people meet the criteria.

 DMV initiatives in states like California and Illinois waive fees for low-income individuals seeking government-issued IDs.
 This significantly aids those who can’t afford the costs, making identification more accessible.
 Mobile DMV units deployed in rural areas bring services directly to communities, eliminating travel barriers.